-Edward Perkins has served as U.S. Ambassador on four occasions; more than all but two other African Americans.
+Edward Perkins served as U.S. Ambassador on four occasions; more than all but two other African Americans.
 He was born Edward Joseph Perkins, Jr. on June 8, 1928 in Sterlington, Louisiana to Edward Perkins, Sr. and Tiny Estella Noble.
-After moving to Portland, Oregon and graduating from high school, Perkins served in the U.S. military with three years’ service to the Army and four to the U.S. Marines.
+After moving to Portland, Oregon and graduating from high school, Perkins served in the U.S. military with three years service in the Army and four in the U.S. Marines.

 In 1958, after completing his military service, Perkins continued working overseas as a civilian, with the U.S. Army and Air Force Exchange Services until 1966.
 Following marriage and children, he decided to return to school, which led to an internship at the U.S. Agency for International Development (USAID) and an assignment at the U.S. Operations Mission in Thailand.

 In 1972, at age 44, Perkins became a U.S. Foreign Service Officer (FSO), and began working in the State Department’s Office of the Director General.
 Later, from 1972 to 1974 he would serve in the Bureau of Personnel, followed by the Bureau of Far East and South Asian Affairs (1974-1975), and then the Office of Management Operations (1975-1978).
 His served overseas in Accra, Ghana, as Counselor for Political Affairs at the U.S. Embassy (1978-1981), followed by Monrovia, Liberia as Deputy Chief of Mission at the U.S. Embassy (1981-1983).
 Perkins would then return state-side to serve as Director of the Office of West African Affairs (1983-1985).